 Pick a letter then ask your students to come up with words that start with that letter in a certain category.
 Categories may include: candy, snacks, sport teams, types of cookies, and more!
 Since the online classroom games already include the categories, all you need to do is share the slides with your learners and let them engage and have fun!

 This or that game is a student favorite.
-This or that online game can be played whole group of with partners.
-If you are looking for games for zoom, this is a great choice.
-Students are giving 2 related or random options to pick from.
-Students should pick one option that fits their likes and interest.
+This or that online game can be played as a whole group or with partners.
+If you are looking for games for Zoom, this is a great choice.
+Students are given two related or random options to pick from.
+Students should pick one option that fits their likes and interests.
 One choice is labeled, "this" and the other choice is labeled, "that".
-Some options are silly, and some funny.
+Some options are silly and some are funny.

-What's in the room is a great for zoom games for kids.
+What's in the Room is a great Zoom game for kids.
 The teacher shares the screen with students, and they have to find something in the room that starts with that letter.
 Students will write the item on the answer sheet provided, or you can just have students show the item to the class.
-Be sure you set some rules for this game and students know your expectations.
+Be sure you set some rules for this game and let students know your expectations.

-Sit down stand up game is easy to play and simple to implement.
+Sit down stand up game is a game that is easy to play and simple to implement.
 The teacher will share the Google Slides with students.
 Each slide will offer a "sit down" and "stand up" option.
 Students will pick one option and either sit down or stand up with their choice.
 This fun sit down stand up game is always a great option!

 What is that? is a super cool game.
-Each slide has a very small portion of a image shown.
+Each slide has a very small portion of an image shown.
 Students have to guess what the image is.
 Images are silly, fun, and tricky to guess.
-I assure you students will love this game!
+I assure you, students will love this game!

 Looking for a GREAT DEAL?
 Get all 10 online games for the classroom right here!
 Save money and save time planning activities for your students!